-Whether it's a small get-together or a large bash, high school graduation party requires a fair amount of planning.
-The more time you invest planning the party, however, the less time you'll need to spend worrying about all those last-minute details.
+Graduating from high school is an important milestone that marks the end of childhood.
+Throwing your teen a graduation party will help them honor the fact that they're about to enter the adult world.
+Whether it's a small get-together or a large bash, a high school graduation party requires a fair amount of preparation.
+The more time you invest in planning the event, however, the less time you'll need to spend worrying about all those last-minute details.

-Set a Date and Time for the Graduation Party
+Set a Date and Time

-Plan Your Graduation Party Budget
+Determine Your Party Budget

 Choose a Theme

 While the overall theme will be the graduation, adding some more festive, personal touches will help to pull the aesthetics of your party together.
 A theme for a graduation party can be as simple as the school colors or as specific as the graduate's college major.
 You can also highlight the graduate's interests—for example, if your teen played saxophone in the marching band, you could include some inflatable instruments for guests to play with on the dance floor.